Processing Cutting Edge Lidar Data in Global Mapper Pro

 Interested in learning more about custom classification?
 See:

-Manual Classification: Fine-tuning and Cleaning Lidar Data
+Manual Classification: Fine-Tuning and Cleaning Lidar Data

 Have a few points you’d like to clean up?
 Among the plethora of classification methods in Global Mapper Pro, the manual classification options provide easy and dynamic methods for manually editing point clouds.